k-katarzyna/Appliances_Energy_Prediction/README.md

 Initial approach for model evaluation:\
 Assuming the goal is to avoid large errors that could translate into higher associated costs, e.g., either from storing energy or unnecessary use of energy from the grid, the RMSE metric will be used as the primary measure.
 This ensures that larger errors are given more weight in the evaluation of the model, offering a clearer sense of the error magnitude than MSE, as it presents the result in the same units as the original values.\
 Additionally, the following metrics will be monitored: MAE, to ascertain the average magnitude of errors; MedAE, which is useful because the target variable exhibits pronounced skewness, providing insight into model performance with a reduced influence from outliers; and R2 score, to assess the proportion of variance explained by the model.

+## Future work
+The experiments conducted thus far have not produced satisfactory results (a detailed destription can be found at the end of the *1_experiments.ipynb* notebook).
+The short timeframe of the data and its significant level of noise are considered to be the main contributing factors.
+It seems that data from a longer period would be necessary to better capture patterns.\
+However, even with these limited data, there could still be potential for improvement, such as exploring different methods of data transformation or utilizing algorithms specifically tailored to work with sequential data, such as LSTM neural networks, 1-dimensional CNNs, or pre-trained models designed for time series analysis.
+Additionally, redefining the target variable may be beneficial.
+It may also be advantageous to reassess the method of model evaluation, possibly by employing different metrics, in order to potentially achieve different results.

 ## References
 1. Luis M. Candanedo, Veronique Feldheim, Dominique Deramaix, Data driven prediction models of energy use of appliances in a low-energy house, Energy and Buildings, Volume 140, 1 April 2017, Pages 81-97, ISSN 0378-7788.
 [Web Link](https://www.sciencedirect.com/science/article/abs/pii/S0378778816308970?via%3Dihub) (accessed 23.01.24)